StartDog/VoiceSpeed/README.md

 3. festival Text to speech software great stuff to me http://festvox.org/festival/  Might be available with raspbian through apt install

-4. GPS daughterboard for RPI
+4. GPS daughterboard for RPI - Note this one uses a gps usb device now

 5. wifi USB dongle - not sure of later RPI have this built in